huseyinozyilmaz/iot-weather/README.md

 sudo npm install forever-service -g sudo forever-service install iot-weather-service
 ```
-If the service installation is successfull then you should be able to start, stop, restart the service:
+If the service installation is successful then you should be able to start, stop, restart the service:
 ```
 sudo service iot-weather-service start sudo service iot-weather-service stop